 “If there was ever something you had to do, it’s run as fast as you can to the station and just pray that she’s still there each step of the way.
 Now go.”

 And I went.
 As fast as I could.
-I knew she wouldn’t be there.
+I knew she would not be there.
 The London train would have left twenty minutes before.
 She was gone and I was a fool for letting her.

 Sweating and gasping for breath, I ran into the station’s main hall, the early winter light shining through its roof.
 To the information board.
-Yes, the London train she’d have caught was gone.
+Yes, the London train she would have caught was gone.
 And I just stood there.
 Looking up.
 As if that could bring the woman I loved back to Brighton.
 Back to me.
 The clock ticked on and people rushed past as I looked up.
 But the train that left was not coming back.
-I thought of where I’d been exactly two years before, sitting two days before Christmas with that woman licking the chocolate from her lips as she pulled my head to her.
+I thought of where I was exactly two years before, sitting two days before Christmas with that woman overlooking a skating rink and licking the chocolate from her lips as she pulled my head to her.

-I don’t know for how long I stood there.
-I noticed the next train to London was leaving in fifteen minutes and hoped for a moment that she’d missed the earlier one and would be boarding it.
+I do not know for how long I stood there.
+I noticed the next train to London was leaving in fifteen minutes and hoped for a moment that she missed the earlier one and would be boarding it.
 I took its track number, determined to be there when she walked along the platform.
 If she did.
 I turned to go to that track and I saw my love sitting.
-Staring at me as she had been staring at me for I didn’t know how long.
+Staring at me as she had been staring at me for I did not know how long.